Leipomeles dorsata: Nest Identification

-L. dorsata nests are made of extremely thin material classified as paper.
+Leipomeles dorsata nests are made of extremely thin material classified as paper.
 These nests may or may not have a petiole.
 If there is a petiole present it is covered in a sticky substance that protects the nest against ants, which are brood predators.
 The nests are a series of combs underneath the leaf, and may be fused.
 Generally, this species applies colored pulp to the outside of the nest, thought to be a method of camouflage.

 Distribution and habitat

-L. dorsata is a neotropical species present in the rainforests of Central and South America.
+Leipomeles dorsata is a neotropical species present in the rainforests of Central and South America.
 They build their nests on the underside of large tree leaves, making them extremely adapted to a niche of the rainforest habitat.
 It is mainly found in the lowland areas of these forests from 50 to 500m elevations.
 Large scale morphological studies rely mostly on collections from Costa Rica.

 Colony cycle

 This species has a distinct colony cycle, with primary egglayers only being part of the colony for a limited amount of time.
 Reproductives of L. dorsata consist of primary yellow egg layers and subordinate brown egg layers.
 The yellow females have longer ovaries than the brown females.
 This is likely due to the brown egglayers being former worker wasps that have become egg layers in the colony.
 All of the yellow egg layers are older females, but there is usually a mix between ages in the brown egg layers.
 This occurs when a colony is deprived of its yellow egg layers, the brown workers are signaled to become replacements, an example of cyclical oligogyny.
 Eventually, the older yellow egg layer population recovers and the workers aggressively prevent other females from becoming egg layers.